With energy prices skyrocketing, many Brits are concerned about the increasing price of goods and want to know how to lower household costs.

-With this in mind, leading carpet and flooring specialists, we wanted to share our inside knowledge on some of the ways your flooring can be the key to keeping your energy bills down.
+As carpet and flooring specialists, we wanted to share our inside knowledge on some of the ways your flooring can be the key to keeping your energy bills down.
 We also teamed up with Gary Cowley, Sales Director at Interfloor, to reveal the best flooring to invest in to help keep the heat in, and reduce your energy bills in the process.

-Carpet fibres help trap cold air, which stop it from making your space seem cool.
-This in return helps reduce energy bills by stopping you reaching for the heating!
-The thicker the carpet, the more fibres it has and therefore the greater the thermal insulation.
+Carpet fibres help to trap cold air, preventing the coolness from permeating your space.
+This, in return, helps reduce energy bills by stopping you from reaching for the heating!
+The thicker the carpet, and therefore the more fibres it has, the greater the thermal insulation.
 You can find out more ways to reduce heat loss through your floor, with our handy guide.

-As well as considering your flooring, you should also look at the underlay too.
-As Gary says: “quality, underlay will provide a protective barrier against draughts.
-High Tog rated underlay will stop the heat escaping through a floor, as well as providing exceptional comfort under the carpet.”
+As well as considering your visible flooring, you should also look at carpet underlay too – Gary says: “Quality, thick underlay will provide a protective barrier against draughts.
+High tog rated underlay will stop the heat escaping through a floor, as well as provide exceptional comfort under the carpet.”

-Another study found that the temperature of rooms with textile floor coverings is approximately 1-2 degrees higher than in room with hard floor coverings, with estimated savings of between 8-13%.
-So, it’s definitely worth considering for a long-term financial saving.
+According to another study we consulted, the temperature of rooms with textile floor coverings is approximately 1-2 degrees higher than an equivalent room with hard floor coverings, which can bring about an estimated savings of between 8-13%.
+So, it’s worth considering for long-term financial savings!

-Commenting, Johanna Constantinou, brand and communications director at Tapi, says: “with energy bills increasing, many Brits will no doubt be worrying about what this means for them and may be looking for options to help keep costs down.
-Choosing the right flooring is one of the best ways to help reduce your energy bills, as an insulated floor will make you feel so much warmer in your home and will help reduce draughts too, which is important especially with the uncertainty of energy prices as we look to the future.”
+Johanna Constantinou, Brand and Communications Director at Tapi, commented that: “With energy bills increasing, many Brits will no doubt be worrying about what this means for them and maybe start looking for options to help keep costs down.
+Choosing the right flooring is one of the best ways to help reduce your energy bills, as an insulated floor will make you feel so much warmer in your home and help reduce draughts too.
+This is important, especially with the uncertainty of energy prices as we look to the future.”